 After the beginning of the second semester, students, scholars and teachers of all partner universities will meet for a joint workshop to advise students on their elective courses, including possible topics for their master’s thesis.
 The workshop will include joint research and cultural activities and provide contacts to research departments in academia and industry.

-The degree project (Master's thesis) comprises 30 ECTS credits, and is carried out in the second half of the second year of the programme.
-Students are supervised and examined by faculty from both the home and the host university.
-The project work may be performed in a research group at the institute or as a project in industry or consulting company.
+The master's degree project comprises 30 ECTS credits and is carried out in the second half of the second year of the programme.
+Students are supervised and examined by faculty staff from both the home and the host university.
+The project work may be performed in a research group at the institute or as a project in industry or a consultancy company.

-As to career opportunities, a COSSE master's degree opens several opportunities:
+As to career opportunities, a degree from the master's programme in Computer Simulations for Science and Engineering opens several opportunities:

 - to join the international research community by continuing PhD studies in the CSE and science/engineering fields where simulation and high-performance computing is applied: fluid dynamics, electromagnetics, molecular physics, quantum chemistry, material science, chemical engineering, structural mechanics, biocomputing, and many more.